d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ## From Linear Regression to Deep Networks

-So far we only talked about linear functions.
+So far we only talked about linear models.
 While neural networks cover a much richer family of models, we can begin thinking of the linear model as a neural network by expressing it in the language of neural networks.